 The Sip + Chat also confirmed what I had witnessed at Mount Holyoke: that women are often the biggest influencers of other women, particularly when it comes to relationships, academic and professional careers.
 Many ladies shared inspiring accounts of how women – familiar and otherwise – had supported, mentored or encouraged them.
 We also discussed how each woman can own her uniqueness while celebrating others.
 And then there were the questions; oh so many of them.
 Like how to tell a close girlfriend that her life decisions are affecting you negatively.
 How do you strike a balance between being a confidant and letting a sister discover some lessons for herself?
 What about tough love?
 How do you overcome your own resistance to supporting other women?
 How can we create spaces – brunch? – where women come together to bond and network?
 How can we be better at being sisters to one another and why should we even try when it’s not reciprocated?

-We hope to share some footage from the Sip + Chat soon, but in the meantime here are some of the #SisterhoodMatters campaign submissions and photos from what was a memorable event.
+Below, some video footage and photos from the Sip + Chat, alongside some of the #SisterhoodMatters campaign submissions and photos from what was a memorable event.
 It also happens to be Circumspecte’s first official offline experience (woot, woot!) – thank you to everyone who participated and a special thanks to our partners.

 Did you find this useful?
 We would love to keep the conversation going; check out some of the submission below and use the #SisterhoodMatters hashtag to celebrate or surprise a phenomenal woman throughout the year.
 Do you identify with anything above?
 What has your experience of sisterhood been?
 How do you support and show up for other women?
 Leave a comment below.